Pivot or Fail?

 If you choose the pivot approach, you will have investors for the life of the pivot who did not choose to back your new business and may have no interest in it other than their financial interest.

 But the bigger issue is the dilution you take into your next startup.
-I have never understood why entrepreneurs would want to use a company and a cap table that they no longer own 100% to do a new startup.
+I have never understood why entrepreneurs would want to use a company and a cap table that they no longer own 100% of to do a new startup.
 They are just carrying baggage that they don’t have to and probably should not carry.

 I understand the argument that starting a new company by pivoting with cash in the bank and a team that is already built is attractive and giving those back and starting over from scratch is harder.
 But the harder path is often the best path.
 And the easy path is often the harder one.